mozilla-mobile/mozilla-vpn-client/README.md

 # Mozilla VPN

+TODO: this needs a note in it somewhere about the required installation of Cmake.
+(May not be necessary if you use the installer version?)
+TODO document the `-d` flag to `apple_compile.sh` (see Lesley's slack comments) TODO does the command about running xcodebuild from command line actually work?
+It seems like you need to sign stuff.

 >_One tap to privacy
 Surf, stream, game, and get work done while maintaining your privacy online.
 Whether you’re traveling, using public WiFi, or simply looking for more online